Hire a Dedicated Java Development Team

 2. Do you need ownership of a domain (service, module, or platform area) rather than ticket execution?

 3. Can a client-side technical approver review architecture and merges within forty-eight hours?
-Three yes answers usually mean a dedicated team; otherwise start with nearshore developers on staff augmentation.
+Three yes answers usually mean a dedicated team; otherwise start with nearshore staff augmentation or hire software developers for individual seats.

 Standard squad composition